FREE GROCERY GUIDE

 In Conclusion

 Whether or not to eat rice, or how often, is a personal choice.
-As always, it's important to do what works for your unique body and make the best-informed choices possible with the help of reliable information and your healthcare team.
+As always, it's essential to do what works for your unique body, your family, and your circumstances.
+While food choices in today's world can feel like a minefield, it's also vital to have these conversations, get informed, and embrace the nuance so we can make the best choices for our health.

 I hope this article has informed and empowered you to do just that.
 In the future, if you decide to make and enjoy a pot of rice, you now know which rice is best to consume and how to prepare it in order to minimize any health risks.
 That's what making thyroid-healthy choices is all about!